 Lyons is an author and technology journalist who served as the Technology Editor of Newsweek, a technology columnist at Forbes, and Editor-in-Chief of ReadWrite, one of the world’s top tech news sites.
 He has now turned his attention to content marketing, working as a Marketing Fellow at HubSpot, a software company in Cambridge.

-Dan is an expert on consumer tech (Apple, Google, social media, mobile computing) as well as esoteric topics like fusion energy and supercomputers.
-He is fascinated by artificial intelligence, robotics and the Singularity movement.
+Dan is an expert on consumer tech (Apple, Google, social media, mobile computing) as well as esoteric topics like fusion energy, supercomputers and artificial intelligence.
 He was featured in recent Discovery Channel documentary about the Singularity, and has appeared as a guest on CNBC, MSNBC, CNN, BBC, Bloomberg TV, Fox Business News and National Public Radio.

 What Would Steve Do?
 The 8 Simple Secrets to Apple’s Success

 Over the past 15 years Apple has gone from being nearly bankrupt to being the biggest company in the world, with a market value exceeding half a trillion dollars.
 How did they do it?
 Dan Lyons explains the simple principles that enabled Steve Jobs to lead Apple through the most amazing comeback in corporate history.
 It’s an engaging tale that captures the spirit of Steve Jobs and leaves audiences inspired and ready to “think different.”